 A regional economy can also experience prolonged periods of economic stagnation.
 This occurs when an economy is either in a state of decline, stagnation, or is experiencing growth at a very slow rate.
-While the inability to fully recover from a shock can place stress on a regional economy and ultimately lead to economic stagnation, economic stress can also result from a buildup of numerous other factors that hold back or limit a regions ability to develop, attract or retain businesses and talent.
+While the inability to fully recover from a shock can place stress on a regional economy and ultimately lead to economic stagnation, economic stress can also result from a buildup of numerous other factors that hold back or limit a region's ability to develop, attract or retain businesses and talent.
+Stressors holding back or limiting economic growth could include aging or limited infrastructure, lack of educational attainment, and persistent issues with crime and violence.
+Examples of shocks and stressors are provided below for reference.